 The difference between the single SIM and dual SIM versions of Galaxy S10 in two aspects:

 - Hardware.
 The SIM card tray and the metal contact parts inside the phone are different.
-The SIM card tray for the single SIM card version of Galaxy S10 can only hold one SIM card in slot 1, and the slot 2 can only hold a micro SIM card.
+The SIM card tray for the single SIM card version of Galaxy S10 can only hold one SIM card in slot 1, and the slot 2 can only hold a micro SD card.

 - Software.
 In the single SIM version of Galaxy S10, there are no options for the second SIM card.

 So, you cannot convert a single SIM version of Galaxy S10 into a dual SIM version.
 Even if you can flash the software, you cannot change the metal parts inside the phone.